hawkinsw/CPPTimes/arrays-and-vectors.md

 }
 ```

-The problem is that our busy professor cannot easily maintain such an application when other students joins their class!
-To update their application when a new student adds the class, the professor would have to copy/paste code in order to accommodate that fourth student (declare another variable to store an ID (`mnumber4`), declare another variable to store a grade (`grade4`), do an additional step of I/O, perform another score adjustment (`grade4 += curve;`), and execute another `std::cout`).
+The problem is that our busy professor cannot easily maintain such an application when other students join their class!
+To update their application when a new student adds the class, the professor would have to copy/paste code.
+They would have to declare another variable to store an ID (`mnumber4`), declare another variable to store a grade (`grade4`), do an additional step of I/O, perform another score adjustment (`grade4 += curve;`), and execute another `std::cout`.
 The problem only gets worse if the teacher is popular and lots of students want to join the class!

 ## Arrays (an Interlude)

 We interrupt our narrative for a brief digression into the fundamentals of arrays.
 We have learned already that all variables have types.
 For instance, variables can have `int` type, `char` type, `double` type, `std::string` type, `bool` type, etc. Well, surprise, an array is also a type!
 That means we can declare/define variables that have array type.
-Variables with types that we have learned so far (i.e., `int`, `char`, `double`, `std::string`, `bool`) each hold one value -- they are referred to as _fundamental_ types in C++.
-A variable with an array type holds a number of values!
+Variables with types that we have learned so far (i.e., `int`, `char`, `double`, `std::string`, `bool`) each hold one value.
+A variable with an array type, essentially, holds a number of variables!
 Because variables with array type are "composed" of several other variables, they are sometimes referred to as _compound_ types.

 Formally, an _array_ is a data structure that holds